tuxpeople/cloud-simplekubernetes/README.md

 ## Todo
 - Fix master.yml
 - Fix task "disable SELinux" to avoid failing hard wenn the playbook is run a second time
+- Open Port 6443 only on the master